MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/condis-wan-operations-that-support-telephonic-services.md

 This section describes how CoNDIS WAN miniport drivers implement telephonic services using NDIS functions in a connection-oriented environment.
 CoNDIS WAN miniport drivers communicate through NDIS with the NDPROXY and NDISWAN drivers.
 The NDPROXY driver communicates with telephony applications through a telephony service provider.
-For more information, see the Telephony Application Programming Interface (TAPI) in the Microsoft Windows SDK documentation.
+For more information, see the [Telephony Application Programming Interface (TAPI)](/windows/win32/tapi/telephony-application-programming-interfaces).

 The following topics describe the NDPROXY driver more fully.
 These topics also describe how a CoNDIS WAN miniport driver registers and enumerates its TAPI capabilities, how it brings up lines, and how it sets up and closes calls that are initiated by TAPI requests: